Royal Commission into Institutional Responses to Child Sexual Abuse: Hunter Special Commission of Inquiry

-In July 2012, John Pirona, a victim of notorious priest Father John Denham, took his own life.
+In July 2012, John Pirona, a victim of Father John Denham, took his own life.
 Pirona left a note that said "Too Much Pain".
 The prime minister, Julia Gillard, visited Newcastle on 8 August 2012, the day of Pirona's funeral, where mourners backed The Newcastle Herald's "Shine the Light" campaign for a royal commission.

-Journalist Joanne McCarthy's report on Pirona's death and clergy abuse in the Maitland–Newcastle diocese was the catalyst for the "Shine the Light" campaign that would ultimately lead to the royal commission.
+Journalist Joanne McCarthy's report on Pirona's death and clergy abuse in the Catholic Diocese of Maitland–Newcastle was the catalyst for the "Shine the Light" campaign that would ultimately lead to the Royal Commission.

-In November 2012, Peter Fox, a senior detective in the NSW Police, revealed that he was stood down from investigating child sexual abuse by Catholic clergy while he was compiling "explosive" evidence from a key witness and that "the church covers up, silences victims, hinders police investigations, alerts offenders, destroys evidence and moves priests to protect the good name of the church".
+In November 2012, Peter Fox, a senior detective in the NSW Police, alleged he had been stood down from investigating child sexual abuse by Catholic clergy while he was compiling "explosive" evidence from a key witness and that "the church covers up, silences victims, hinders police investigations, alerts offenders, destroys evidence and moves priests to protect the good name of the church".

 Fox went public with his allegations in November 2012, when he spoke about the "evil of paedophilia within the Catholic Church".

-On 9 November 2012, the Premier of New South Wales, Barry O'Farrell, announced the appointment of a special commission of inquiry into allegations raised about police handling of abuse by clergy in the Roman Catholic Church in the Hunter region.
-The commission was headed by Margaret Cunneen.
+On 9 November 2012, Premier of New South Wales, Barry O'Farrell, announced the appointment of a Special Commission of Inquiry into allegations raised about police handling of allegations of child sexual abuse by clergy in the Diocese of Maitland-Newcastle.
+The Commission was headed by Margaret Cunneen.
 The Special Commission inquiry centred around internal church documents obtained by Newcastle Herald journalist Joanne McCarthy, that revealed a group of senior clergy allegedly attempting to conceal the crimes of Father Denis McAlinden, a prolific paedophile.

-The inquiry found that Fox was not a credible witness, prone to exaggeration and his evidence must be "approached with caution".
+The Cunneen Iquiry found Fox was not a credible witness, prone to exaggeration and his evidence must be "approached with caution".
 The report also found that senior Catholic Church officials, including former Bishop Leo Clarke, withheld information from police.

-On 12 November 2012, the prime minister, Julia Gillard, announced that she would be recommending to the governor-general the creation of a royal commission.
+On 12 November 2012, prime minister, Julia Gillard, announced she would be recommending to the governor-general the creation of a royal commission.
 On 19 November 2012, federal attorney-general Nicola Roxon and the acting minister for families, Brendan O'Connor, released a consultation paper seeking input into the commission's scope of the terms of reference, how the Commonwealth and the states and territories would work together, the number of commissioners and suggested areas of expertise, the proposed timetable and reporting requirements.